Klemet/ForestRoadNetworkPluginForQGIS/README.md

 Mail : clem.hardy@outlook.fr

+The work that allowed the creation of this module was fonded by the [Ministry of Forests, Fauna and Parcs of Québec](https://mffp.gouv.qc.ca/)

 ## Acknowledgments

 The basis for the code have been shamelessly taken from the work available on this repository : https://github.com/Gooong/LeastCostPath
 A big thanks to their team for creating such a clean code that allowed me to gain a lot of time.

+Another big thanks to the [Ministry of Forests, Fauna and Parcs of Québec](https://mffp.gouv.qc.ca/) for allowing me to work on this interesting subject.